jagdishlamba/Melanoma_Assignment_CNN/README.md

 ## Conclusions
 - Class Imbalance affects the outcome of model significantly.
 - Proper HPT is required to get best model.
+- Tesnsorflow and Keras are very powerfull DL libraries.

 ## Technologies Used